-In order to claim Tax Treaty benefits, the non-resident investors have to obtain the TRC as issued by the relevant authorities of its home jurisdiction.
-Further, the non-resident investors are required to furnish such other information or document as may be prescribed.
-In this connection, the CBDT vide its notification dated 1 August 2013 had prescribed certain information in Form No. 10F to be produced along with the TRC, if the same does not form part of the TRC.
+Pursuant to the same, the Central Board of Direct Taxes has issued a notification amending Rule 21AB of the Income-tax Rules, 1962 prescribing the additional information required to be furnished by non-residents along with the TRC in a specified form (Form 10F).
 Earlier Form 10F was required to be filed with the income-tax authorities in physical form.
 The CBDT vide its notification dated 16 July 2022, mandated that such form should be filled electronically.